62firelight/62firelight/README.md

 I'm a Computer Science Honours graduate who's passionate about developing software 🖥️, websites 🌐 and games 🎮!

-🤔 I'm currently working on revising my web development skills.
+I'm currently working on revising my web dev and game dev skills!

-## Projects
+## Side Projects

-Check out my projects below:
+Check out my side projects below:

+🌐 [Japakana (2025)](https://github.com/62firelight/japakana-310) - A simple React website that lets Japanese language learners study any combination of hiragana and katakana characters.

 🖥️ [ManimRT (2024)](https://github.com/62firelight/manimRT-490) - A plugin for Manim (a Python library for creating programmatic animations) that makes it easy to create animations for explaining ray tracing.
 Further documentation is available on its [wiki](https://github.com/62firelight/manimRT-490/wiki).
 This plugin was created as part of my year-long Honours project.